-Page 2 of 2 - Justin Lannin had the high game for West Junior with 11 points.
+Justin Lannin had the high game for West Junior with 11 points.

 For LSE, Alec Adair tossed in 11 points while Kole Ficken added six points and three rebounds, Dee Sharp with three points and five rebounds and Giovanni Strickland with two points.